-Transmission Rebuild vs. Remanufactured Transmission
+Rebuilt Transmission vs. Remanufactured Transmission

-What’s the difference between a transmission rebuild and a remanufactured transmission?
 Rebuilding a transmission is an in-depth process that requires a significant amount of labor.
 This involves removing the transmission, inspecting, cleaning and replacing “hard” parts and then reassembling the transmission as a completed unit with all of its “soft parts” or seals, gaskets, clutches, and bands.
 At the end of the day, this process requires a specialist.

-A remanufactured transmission or “reman” is the same as a rebuilt transmission, but the work has already been completed by a remanufacturer to factory or “OEM” specifications.
+A remanufactured transmission or “reman” is the same as a rebuild, but the work has already been completed by a remanufacturer to factory or “OEM” specifications.
 A team of specialists typically complete this work.
 They’re the ones who tear down and inspect all the components of the transmission, replace hard and soft parts and then reassemble it as a completed unit.
 This completed unit then sits on a shelf in a warehouse, waiting for installation into a vehicle.

 Repairing your transmission could mean anything from replacing a single part to a series of parts.
 Components like input shafts and solenoids may be replaced with relative ease, saving you time and money over a full-blown transmission rebuild.
 If your transmission is leaking fluid, it may just require replacing seals or gaskets.
 In both of these instances, the specific part may be covered under manufacturer warranty.

-If the specific part is not covered under warranty or your mechanic finds that your transmission needs more extensive repairs, then you may be in for a full transmission rebuild.
+If the specific part is not covered under a warranty or your mechanic finds that your transmission needs more extensive repairs, then you may be in for a full transmission rebuild.
 This is where things get costly.
 General mechanics don’t often take on specialty transmission work like this.
 That means that you’ll have to visit a transmission specialist.

 From Automatic Transmission Rebuilders Association: “ATRA has a minimum standard for rebuilt transmissions receiving a Golden Rule warranty.
 This helps to ensure that consumers receive the best product possible when purchasing a rebuilt transmission from an ATRA member shop.
 For more information, go to the ATRA Minimum Rebuild page.”